Vision model based on the Diffusion Transformer architecture

 .
 The command also specifies to log every 10 steps and use a batch size of 16 i.e 16 images are batched together and passed to the VAE Encoder on each GPU.

-split of dataset
+split of datasetval

-split of dataset
+split of dataset--horizontal_flip

-split of dataset
+split of datasetval

-split of dataset
+split of datasetrun.py

 train_input.data_dir

-parameter points to the correct dataset - The
+parameter points to the correct datasettrain_input.image_size

-parameter corresponds size of latent tensors.- Set to
+parameter corresponds size of latent tensors.

 [32, 32]

-for image size of256 x 256
+for image size of 256 x 256

 [64, 64]

-for image size of512 x 512
+for image size of 512 x 512

 [floor(H / 8), floor(W / 8)]

-for an image size ofH x W
+for an image size of H x W

 model.patch_size

-parameter to use different patch sizes
+parameter to use different patch sizes512 x 512

 , please make the following changes: